How do I update my credit card details?

 - Ensure there are sufficient funds on the card to make payment.

-Vend will automatically try to take your payment again when you update your card details.
+Vend will automatically try to retake your payment when you update your card details.

-Your payment will be tried a total of 5 times over 21 days and if it still fails on the 5th attempt the account will be cancelled.
-Please note that if your account is not re-activated successfully within 30 days you will no longer be able to access your store or its data.
+Important: Your payment will be tried a total of 5 times over 21 days and if it still fails on the 5th attempt the account will be cancelled.
+If your account is not re-activated successfully 30 days after cancellation, your account and all its data will be permanently deleted.
+You will not be able to access any records for legal, accounting or tax purposes after this time.
+If you choose to reactivate your cancelled account before the account is deleted, you’ll have to reactivate on one of our latest pricing plans.

 If you think you've been overcharged, the first thing to do is check your credit card statement and confirm whether or not the charges on your credit card statement match the 'payment' charges on your Vend statement.